 Why Nutrition Is An Important Part Of Your Exercise Plan

-If you've ever felt sluggish during a workout, it could be because you haven't fueled your body properly.
 Just like exercise, nutrition plays a major role in keeping your body healthy and working to maximize its capabilities.
 In fact, what you eat (and how much of it) can actually have a considerable effect on how you work out.

 Your nutrition goals should be based on a few different factors such as: